bnb-chain/bnb-chain.github.io/docs/wallet/binance.md

 The workflow is the same for all browsers
-## Create an account in extension wallet for Binance Smart Chain
+## Create an account in extension wallet for BNB Smart Chain

 * Click on “I do not own a wallet”